Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

-Consider an agent's view $\mathcal V$ where $C$ is not dominant.
-Since $C$ is undominated, there must be another counting cut $C'$ in $\mathcal V$ that intersects $C$.
-There cannot be total agreement on $C'$, for otherwise $C'$ would be a counting cut in the collective tree (by \cref{l:collective}), contradicting the fact that different counting cuts in the collective tree are disjoint (by \cref{l:cut}).
+We will show that eventually $\mathcal D$ becomes the dominant counting interval in all vistas.
+Consider an agent's vista $\mathcal V$ where $\mathcal D$ is not dominant, albeit undominated.
+Then, there is another undominated counting interval $\mathcal D'$ in $\mathcal V$.
+Observe that there cannot be total agreement on $\mathcal D'$.
+For otherwise $\mathcal D'$ would be a counting interval in the collective tree (by \cref{l:collective}), and it would be undominated in the collective tree as well (by \cref{l:undominated1}), contradicting the fact that $\mathcal D$ is the dominant counting interval in the collective tree.

-Since $C$ is undominated in all views, no counting cut other than $C$ can be dominant.
-Therefore, none of the messages between agents whose view contains $C'$ and agents whose view does not contain $C'$ are discarded (because such views cannot have the same dominant counting cut).
-Thus, as we argued for rounds of type~B, at every round either the number of agents whose views contain $C'$ increases, or it remains stable and at least one branching occurs in some view, or it decreases by $k>0$ and at least $k$ branchings occur.
-Since there can never be total agreement on $C'$, any such counting cut will be lost by all views within $2b_2+n$ rounds, where $b_2$ is the number of branchings that occur in agents' views during these rounds.
-Of course, $b_1+b_2\leq n(n-1)$.
+Since $\mathcal D$ is undominated in all vistas at all rounds~$t'\geq t$, no counting interval other than $\mathcal D$ can be dominant in any vista at any round~$t'\geq t$.
+Therefore, none of the messages between agents whose vistas contain $\mathcal D'$ and agents whose vistas do not contain $\mathcal D'$ are discarded (because such vistas cannot have the same dominant counting interval).
+Thus, as we argued in \cref{l:final2}, during each block either the number of agents whose vistas contain the counting interval $\mathcal D'$ increases, or it remains stable and at least one branching occurs in some vista, or it decreases by $k>0$ and at least $k$ branchings occur in the vistas of some agents.

+Let $x$ be the number of agents' vistas containing $\mathcal D'$, which varies between $0$ and $n-1$.
+Every block in which $x$ remains stable accounts for at least one branching, and a decrease by $k>0$ accounts for at least $k$ branchings.
+After the last branching, if $x>0$, it would increase in every block until total agreement on $\mathcal D'$ was reached, a contradiction.
+Hence $x$ eventually reaches $0$, and its total increase cannot exceed its total decrease.
+Therefore, there are at most $b_2$ blocks in which $x$ increases and at most $b_2$ in which it does not, so $\mathcal D'$ is lost by all vistas within $2b_2$ consecutive blocks.

+Whenever $\mathcal D'$ is lost while $\mathcal D$ is not yet dominant in all vistas, select another undominated counting interval distinct from $\mathcal D$ and repeat the argument.
+Tracking one such interval at a time partitions the blocks into disjoint phases, so the same accounting gives at most $b_2$ increasing and $b_2$ non-increasing blocks in total.
+Hence, within $2b_2$ consecutive blocks of type~(iii), no undominated counting interval other than $\mathcal D$ remains in any vista, and $\mathcal D$ becomes dominant in all vistas. \end{proof}

+\myskip \mypar{Algorithm correctness.} We conclude this section with a proof of correctness of our finite-state algorithm.

+\begin{theorem} There is a finite-state universal algorithm that operates in any $\tau$-union-connected anonymous dynamic network of unknown size $n$ (and unknown $\tau$) and stabilizes in at most $\tau(2n^2+n)$ rounds. \end{theorem} \begin{proof} Observe that, as soon as a round of type~(iii) occurs, all subsequent rounds will be of type~(iii).
+Indeed, as soon as there is total agreement on a counting interval, by \cref{l:never} there will always be total agreement on the same counting interval.
+Therefore, any execution of our algorithm consists of an alternation between rounds of type~(i) and type~(ii), followed by an infinite sequence of rounds of type~(iii).